osgi/osgi.enroute.site/_source/_qs/200-workspace.md

 Since we made changes to your file system, a short summary of where we placed what.

 The Eclipse workspace was placed in a special place for Eclipse workspaces, the `~/eclipse` directory.
 We named this workspace `com.acme.prime`, which is a good name.
-The bnd workspace was placed also in your home directory, in the `~/git` directory, also under the name `com.acme.prime`; keeping the related Eclipse and Git/bnd workspace named identical is a a good practice.
+The bnd(tools) workspace was placed also in your home directory, in the `~/git` directory, also under the name `com.acme.prime`; using the same name for both the Eclipse and git/bnd(tools) workspaces is a good practice.

 	~/
 		git/